awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

 Referencing the [Custom Lenses Format Specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html), we can see all the **"riskRules"** are combinations of **"choice id"** and **operators** -

-As a result, we list out all the options we defined in the previous step as well as the risk level we want the operating team to be aware of.
+As a result, we list out all the options defined in the previous step as well as the risk level we want the operating team to be aware of.
 We also need to assign a unique **"choice id"** for each best practice option.

 ||Choice|Risk Level if not applied.|Choices[]["id"]|
 | ----------- | ----------- | ----------- | ----------- |